Private limited companies (PLC) are the most popular type of business entity in Hong Kong: they make 99% of all businesses registered there.

 Jason’s company develops an app for Google Play.
 This app infects users with malware, and Google sues Jason’s business.
 The court rules that Jason must pay compensations to the affected users.
 The business entity can’t afford it and goes bankrupt but Jason doesn’t — he keeps his house, his car, and even his collection of butterflies.
 If Jason was a sole proprietor, all that would be sold to pay the compensations.

 You company’s financial obligations affect shareholders to the amount of their shares.
 The investors will feel safe, because the only money they would risk losing is the amount they put in.
 Unlike in the case of a general partnership, for example.

-Jason, Ann and Dan start together a private limited company that does interior design.
+Jason, Ann and Dan start together a PLC that does interior design.
 Each of them owns shares HK$1,000 worth.
 The business runs into debt of HK$30,000.
 “I told you not to trust that designer,'' says Jason.
 The company goes bankrupt, Jason, Ann and Dan lose HK$1,000 each.
 Had the guys set up a general partnership, Jason, Ann and Dan would have been legally obliged to pay the whole sum of the debt.